2018-19 Visiting Artist Lecture Series Announced

-Free public talks by national and international artists provide perspectives on contemporary art world
+Free talks by national and international artists on contemporary art world

 The SMU Meadows Division of Art announces its 2018-19 Visiting Artist Lecture Series, which will feature public talks by five national and international artists this fall and spring.
 The annual lecture series brings diverse artists to the SMU campus to provide perspective on current ideas and practices in the contemporary art world.
 All lectures take place in O’Donnell Hall, Room 2130 in SMU’s Owen Arts Center, 6101 Bishop Blvd., Dallas 75205.
 Admission is free, and no reservations are needed.
 The lecture series is made possible with generous support from Joanne Leonhardt Cassullo, Debbie and Eric Green, the Dorothea Leonhardt Fund at the Communities Foundation of Texas, an anonymous donor and Ignite/Arts Dallas.
 For more information, visit the lecture web page or call 214.768.2787.